The best-written CV is worthless if no one sees it!

-The standard CVs are between 2 and 8 pages long, however a CV for a mid-career faculty candidate may be as long as 20 pages.
+The standard CVs are between 2 and 8 pages long, however, a CV for a mid-career faculty candidate may be as long as 20 pages.

-Stating of age, marital status, number of dependents, spouse's occupation, health condition, passport number, ethnic background, religion, overseas living and working experience, security clearance and even including a recent color photograph etc. may be required.
+Stating of age, marital status, number of dependents, spouse's occupation, health condition, passport number, ethnic background, religion, overseas living and working experience, security clearance and even including a recent colour photograph etc. may be required.

 Your experience should be listed chronologically, starting with your first job and ending with your most recent position.

 - all former positions held, detailing your duties, responsibilities, names, dates and locations,